 Serving With Excellence

 Serving with excellence means that you serve with your whole heart, not halfheartedly.
 It does not take shortcuts, and it does require that you stay until the job is done right.
 Serving with excellence is not fun, but that is not its objective.
 It plans ahead to ensure that everything runs smoothly.
 Excellence is the first to arrive and the last to leave.
 It has no friends, and herein lies the secret.
-Because nobody wants serve with excellence, but those who do, leave a mark on the one being served.

 Qualifications for Ministry

 I love that one does not have to have a master’s degree, or even a formal education to greatly impact the lives of others.
 I’m not against formal education, I just love that it’s not required in order to participate in advancing the Kingdom of God.
 It does not matter if you can read and write, or are mentally handicapped for that matter.
 There is an equal playing field when it comes to excellence.
 Everyone from all walks of life can serve with excellence.
+Your heart can touch others through simple acts of care, no matter who you are or what your background is.

 The Ministry of Serving With Excellence